I may receive commissions from purchases made through links in this article. Full Disclosure

 Are you ready for possibly the neatest DIY’s out there?
 DIY Herbal Bath Confetti!
 Oh yeah!!
 I used to use bath confetti as a kid/teen and then I totally forgot that it was even a thing.

-Possibly because bath bombs became all the rage but more likely because I started cutting out skincare products that have questionable ingredients… not that there’s much in bath confetti.
-It’s pretty much paper and soap but of course it’s also often dyes and scented.
+I probably forgot all about it because bath bombs became all the rage but more likely because I started cutting out skincare products that have questionable ingredients…

-As I was recently remembered bath confetti and I now have girls of my own who would just love to take a bath in confetti, I set out to make my own.
+As I was recently remembering bath confetti and I now have girls of my own who would just love to take a bath in confetti, I set out to make my own.

 I knew I needed paper (dissolvable paper) and soap… I thought about making my own paper (basically it’s a rice starch paste that is allowed to dry) but I didn’t want to be that DIY and then I remembered seeing this video of DIY soap paper (made ideally for camping trips)!